2 charged in assault of Capitol officer who died after riot - WTMJ

 Sicknick collapsed later on and died at a hospital on Jan.
 7. The Justice Department opened a federal murder investigation into his death, but prosecutors are still evaluating what other specific charges could be brought in the case and the probe continues, officials have said.

-The medical examiner’s report on Sicknick’s death is incomplete.
+The medical examiner’s report on Sicknick’s death is incomplete and no cause of death has been made public.
 Capitol Police say they are awaiting toxicology results.

 The FBI has already released about 250 photos of people being sought for assaulting federal law enforcement officers during the riot.
 Some have already been arrested, and the Justice Department said about 300 people have been charged with federal offenses related to the riot.